 Searching Active or Inactive Vulnerabilities

-If you want to see the inactive vulnerabilities, select the filter Show Active to remove the checkmark.
+If you want to see the inactive vulnerabilities, select the filter Inactive.
 USM Anywhere displays the list of your inactive vulnerabilities.

 You can also see if a vulnerability is active or inactive from the full details screen of a vulnerability.